databubs/Spotify_Youtube_Dataset/README.md

 # Acknowledgements
-The dataset was obtained from Kaggle, and the original source of the data is the Spotify API and the YouTube Data API.
 The data was collected on August 5th, 2021, and was made available for public use by its author, Matteo Viel.